-My latest book, now titled The Silver Swan: Searching for Doris Duke (working title Doris Duke: The Invention of the New Woman) will be published by Farrar, Straus and Giroux in Spring/Summer 2018.
+My latest book, now titled The Silver Swan: Searching for Doris Duke (working title Doris Duke: The Invention of the New Woman) will be published by Farrar, Straus and Giroux in May 2020.

 This is the first serious literary biography of a complex woman, the greatest woman philanthropist of the twentieth century, based on her extensive archive at Duke University in Durham, NC.